Skip to main content

 5 mentions Positive Neutral Negative

-The game’s humor is widely appreciated for its lighthearted and clever charm, often highlighted as innocent yet effective, adding to the overall enjoyable experience.
-Players find the comedic elements, like the strong "Holy Lemure Rush" and the premise of "no orcs," both amusing and refreshing, complementing the game's blend of strategy and experimentation.
+The humor in the game is widely appreciated for its lighthearted and innocent charm, adding to the overall enjoyment.
+Players find the comedic elements, such as the "holy lemure rush" and the premise of no orcs, both amusing and refreshing, complementing the blend of strategy and experimentation.

 • “Excellent game for its very reasonable price; love the humor and art style.”